astroanax/blogging-crud-api/README.md

 Express doesn't have request or response validation (-10000 aura). why? can't say speed or some other reason because according to [this](https://www.techempower.com/benchmarks/#hw=ph&test=fortune&section=data-r22) benchmark, express-mongodb stands at 365, while fastapi-uvicorn stands at 306.
 Ha

 And mongodb/mongoose is weird, just to reiterate, has bad docs.
 SQLAlchemy seemed so much better documented.
+Hooks and their behaviour are practically [undocumented](https://mongoosejs.com/docs/search.html?q=pre)

 ### actual details